-I know this seems like a head slap but for some reason, I felt like because it is so close to the outside it needed to be an exterior paint.
+I know this seems like a head slap, but I felt like because it is so close to the outside it needed to be exterior paint.

 You shouldn’t be shocked by my reasoning if you have read my blog here with any regularity.